Pages

 Priorities

 Call me a big baby, but for once, before I leave this planet, I would like to be prioritized by someone.
 These guys I have been talking to have jobs and kids and parents and house plants so I am last with them.
 My friends only call me on their way to a date or in the line at Wendy's.
-I'm just a good laugh in the way to doing more important things.
+I'm just a good laugh on the way to doing more important things.
 People respond to my texts when they f*$cking feel like it.
 The world is on fire and I am the lady people push to the side so they can loot TVs.
 This used to make me sad.
 Then it made me angry.
 Now it's just a fact.
 The sky is blue.
 Pu**y is pink.
 I am ignored.
 I've heard of disregarded middle-aged women buying prioritization from YNs from TikTok.
 I'm not mad at it for those women that want it, but can't someone prioritize me without my having to take off my underwear?
 It's looking more and more like the answer is no. Oh well.
 You can't get your way all the time.

 Nervous